-- 3. Release the park brake. - 4.
-Move the speed control lever to the desired position. - Pull in gently on both steering levers to release the neutral locks and then release the steering levers slowly, this will cause the machine to begin moving in accordance with the speed control setting.
+- Start the engine as described in "STARTING THE ENGINE" previously in this manual. - 2.
+Move the transmission selector lever to the desired position. - Pull in on both steering levers to release the parking brakes and then release the steering levers slowly, this will cause the machine to begin moving in accordance with the transmission selection. - 4.
+Steering is accomplished by moving the steering levers as described in "STEERING LEVERS" previously in this manual.

-Travel speed is controlled by the position of the throttle and speed control lever.
+Travel speed is controlled by the position of the throttle and transmission selector lever.